Speech Pathology Week 2020

 In 2020, Speech Pathology Week is 23-29 August.

-Speech Pathology Week seeks to promote the speech pathology profession and the work done by speech pathologists with the more than 1.1 million Australians who have a communication or swallowing disorder that impacts on their daily life.
+Speech Pathology Week seeks to promote the speech pathology profession and the work done by speech pathologists with the more than 1.2 million Australians who have a communication disability that impacts on their daily life.

 Communication is a basic human right and Speech Pathology Week seeks to promote this fact.

-The theme for Speech Pathology Week in 2017 is: Communication access: Everyone gets the message!
+The theme for Speech Pathology Week in 2020 is: Communicating with confidence!